norias-teind/tools/LOIC/README.md

 ## INFO

 Low Orbit Ion Cannon (**LOIC**) is an open source network stress tool, written in C#.
-LOIC is based on Praetox's LOIC project at https://realantwohnette.wordpress.com .
+LOIC is based on Praetox's LOIC project.

 ## DISCLAIMER